 In this study, we varied twelve key input factors over a wide range of values using a uniform distribution for each (see Table 1 for the list of factors and corresponding parameter ranges).
 Because we were unable to find adequate data on the empirical distributions of these inputs, we could not estimate the probability of each set of results.
 However, the results of our analysis with the uniform distributions suggest that the combinations of input values that result in growth in HTL production is rare.
 Out of 195,000 simulations, only 16,133 (less than 10%) resulted in HTL production that was greater than zero.
 Figure 1 shows relative (top panel) and total (bottom panel) energy contribution by resource, region, and WTE technology.

 Figure 1.
 Relative (top panel; unitless) and total (bottom panel; gigajoules) energy contribution by resource, region, and technology for cumulative energy production from WTE facilities from 2015 to 2040.
 Abbreviations: CHP = combined heat and power; CNG = compressed natural gas; Elec = electricity; PNG = pipeline natural gas; HTL = hydrothermal liquefaction; LFLarge, LFSmall = large and small landfills; POTW100Up, POTW10to100, POTW1to10, POTW0to1 = large, medium, small, and very small publicly owned treatment works (POTWs); CAFOLarge, CAFOMed, CAFOSmall = large, medium, and small concentrated animal feeding operations (CAFOs).
+Note that the scales for LFLarge differ from the scales used for other facility types.

 Insight #2.
 Five factors in the analysis explain variance in energy production via HTL; of these, two explain variance in total energy production.

 For a factor to be considered important in this study, it must, in combination with all the other factors, explain at least 5% of the total variance of the target output metric (either energy from HTL or total energy).
 Table 2 ranks the factors that are most important for HTL production and those that are most important for total energy production.
 These factors include initial commercial maturity of HTL and PTC REC multiplier (for both HTL and total energy production) and RIN multiplier, construction duration multiplier, and disposal cost for HTL only.
-The mechanisms by which these factors affect energy production, and the reasons for differences between HTL and Total energy production, are explored below.
+The mechanisms by which these factors affect energy production, and the reasons for differences between HTL and total energy production, are explored below.

 Table 2.
 Relative importance of factors for cumulative HTL energy production and total energy production from 2015 to 2040.